Trusted by Independent Car Dealers since 2006

 - Close-ended questions will give you straight answers.
 Ask what his budget is, what vehicles he’s interested in, how much he can afford for a down payment, etc.

-- Trial questions will allow you to gauge how close a customer is to a purchase decision.
+- Trial questions will allow you to gauge a customer’s proximity to a purchase decision.
 After you’ve gathered the information needed, ask an “if, then” question to ask for the sale.

 3. Listen closely and identify pain points